N. D. Pritchett: Political career

+In 1913, Pritchett was the Secretary for the Snyder, Oklahoma local of the Socialist Party of Oklahoma.

 Pritchett ran for the Oklahoma House of Representatives as the Socialist Party's nominee in 1914.
 After winning the election, he was the first third party nominee for Speaker of the Oklahoma House of Representatives.
 During the 5th Oklahoma Legislature's special session, he wrote multiple columns for the Otter Valley Socialist proposing usury limits and supported various attempts at reform, but did not vote for that sessions final usury reform bill which increased the maximum interest rate to 15% on loans over $100.

 In 1916 he ran unopposed in the Socialist Party primary.
 In June 1916, he became an associate editor for the Otter Valley Socialist.

 On October 19, 1916, during his reelection campaign, the Otter Valley Socialist accused Democratic politician Guy Parham of committing adultery in the Philippines and abandoning his wife and children.
 Parham, who was an associate editor of The Socialist Antidote, filed a complaint of criminal libel against Pritchett and the paper's editor V.L.
 Rhodyback.
 On October 23, the pair were arrested on the charges and held for $500 bond.
 Their bond was paid that day.
 Pritchett went on to lose the election to the Democratic candidate.

 Later life

 After losing his re-election campaign in 1916, Pritchett filed for divorce in April 1917.
 The divorce was granted without contest on August 25, 1917.
 He resigned as associate editor of the Otter Valley Socialist in September of that year and left Oklahoma.
 The criminal libel case against him filed by Parham was later dismissed in August 1918.
-He registered for the World War I draft on September 12, 1918 in Brawley, California were he had remarried and started working as a railroad telegrapher.
+He registered for the World War I draft on September 12, 1918 in Brawley, California where he had remarried and started working as a railroad telegrapher.
 He sold his land in Oklahoma in July 1923 and in 1926 he disappeared from Brawley.

+Personal life and family

+Pritchett's first wife, Eva Arnold, bought a photography business in 1912 which reopened in Snyder, Oklahoma the following year.
+She was also the superintendent of the local Sunday school.